Deonixlive/Control-Betaflight-Copter/README.md

 ### Running the python file
 __WARNING__: Before testing anything, at least screw the propellers off.
 Always test in a controlled enviroment and in a safe manner.

 To start controlling your Betaflight drone, follow the steps below:
-It is highly recommended that you confirm the telemetry before running TestCopter.py Because TestCopter.py will actually control the motors
+It is highly recommended that you confirm the telemetry before running TestCopter.py Because TestCopter.py will actually control the motors.

-1. Modify the appropiate fields (serial_port and the baud rate) to suit your copter in Copter.py
+1. Modify the appropriate fields (serial_port and the baud rate) to suit your copter in Copter.py
 2. Connect your drone to your computer via USB or any supported communication interface.
 3. Run the script:
    ```bash